jondewoo/UnitySlippyMap/README.md

 UnitySlippyMap is in early alpha stage and currently supports [OSM tiles](http://wiki.openstreetmap.org/wiki/Slippy_map_tilenames) from providers such as [OpenStreetMap](http://www.openstreetmap.org/), [MapQuest](http://www.mapquest.com/) or [CloudMade](http://cloudmade.com/).

-It is tested in Unity3D Editor, and on iOS and Android devices.
+It is tested in Unity3D Editor 3.5.6f4 & 4.0.0, and on iOS (beware the [Unity 4 GPS bug](http://forum.unity3d.com/threads/159257-Unity-4.0-iOS-GPS-Fix)) and Android devices.

 See the [TODO list](/jderrough/UnitySlippyMap#todo) if you want to contribute and don't know where to start.